 - EndNote, is recommended for PhD students, researchers and lecturers and a personal copy needs to be purchased.

 If you are not sure which referencng style to use, consult your tutor.
-Undergraduates can contact the Academic Skills Centre, and research students and academic can contact the Library Engagement Team.
+Undergraduates and taught postgraduates can contact the Academic Skills Centre, and research students and academics can contact the Research Skills Support team.

 Plagiarism is the act of using or copying someone else's work and pretending that you thought of it or created it.
 In order to avoid suspicion of plagiarism it is important to make appropriate use of references.